Zumbolovsky/FateSpringBootApp-Java/README.md

 - `/feature/mockito-junit5`: for examples and explanation about unit testing using JUnit5 and Mockito;
 - `/feature/jackson-yml`: for example of reading YAML files, and handling data using Jackson dependency;
 - `/feature/file-reading-writing`: for example of file reading and writing using Java NIO API;
 - `/feature/bouncycastle-rsa-signature`: for example of RSA key pair generation and signature using BouncyCastle dependency;
+- `/feature/checksum-generation`: for example of checksum generation;
 - `/feature/jwt`: for example of authentication in REST API using JWT, and Swagger, in Spring Boot;

 The FateSpringBootApp is a Maven project created with Spring Boot as a starting framework.